CFD Erosion Analysis Article

 These flow structures determine how particles migrate toward walls, where they impact, and with what energy.

-Once the continuous flow field is solved, particles are tracked individually using Newton’s second law:
+Once the continuous flow field is solved, particles are tracked individually using Newton’s second law.
+The Lagrangian particle model predicts how particles travel through the flow, interact with turbulence, and collide with pipe surfaces.

 • Drag forces